-USS Mustin conducts boat operations
+USS Mustin Conducts Boat Operations

-U.S. Navy Sailors assigned to Arleigh Burke-class guided-missile destroyer USS Mustin (DDG 89) operate a rigid-hull inflatable boat while underway in the Indian Ocean, April 27, 2026.
+U.S. Navy Arleigh Burke-class guided-missile destroyer USS Mustin (DDG 89) conducts boat operations while underway in the Indian Ocean, April 27, 2026.
 Mustin is forward-deployed and assigned to Destroyer Squadron (DESRON) 15, the Navy’s largest DESRON and U.S. 7th Fleet’s principal surface force.
 U.S. 7th Fleet, the Navy’s largest forward-deployed numbered fleet, routinely interacts and operates with allies and partners in preserving a free and open Indo-Pacific.
 (U.S. Navy photo by Mass Communication Specialist 2nd Class Timothy Dimal)

 |Date Taken: